Learn more about why you may not need antibiotics when you're sick and the problems antibiotics can cause if taken unnecessarily.

 - Talk with your health care professional.
 Ask questions, especially if you are uncertain about when an antibiotic is appropriate or how to take it.

-It's important that you let your health care professional know of any troublesome side effects.
 Consumers and health care professionals can also report adverse events to FDA's MedWatch program at 800-FDA-1088 or online at MedWatch.

 What FDA Is Doing